xmartlabs/MetalPerformanceShadersProxy/README.md

 Then, we created a proxy that, using precompiler macros, imports the stub implementations or the real ones.

 We realized that `MTLFunctionConstantValues` was neither present on simulator, despite it comes from `Metal` and not from `MetalPerformanceShaders`.
 So, we added a stub implementation for it.

+`CVMetalTexture` and `CVMetalTexture` from `CoreVideo` have missing declarations from if Metal is not available, so we copied that too.

 ## Requirements